 TRFT’s Multiple Mechanisms of Action

-TRFT has three “disease-modifying” mechanisms of action that target many diseases of aging, and normal aging itself, to likely increase human longevity.
+TRFT has four “disease-modifying” mechanisms of action that target many diseases of aging, and normal aging itself, to likely increase human longevity.

 -